Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith.md

 ***Cauterising Flame***

-:   As a :rsc-a: **Magic** action, you can expend a number of ^^Maledict Die^^ up to your Rage Damage bonus, rolling them and regain a number of Hit Points equal to the roll's total.
+:   As a **:rsc-a: Magic**{ .rsc } action, you can expend a number of ^^Maledict Die^^ up to your Rage Damage bonus, rolling them and regain a number of Hit Points equal to the roll's total.
 This power can't be used if you have no ^^Maledict Die^^ remaining.

 ***Flames of Creation***